Committees at Work

 - order costs to be paid by the member.

-Discipline Committee hearings are open to the public, including those that have been dealt with through the Complaint Resolution program.
+Discipline Committee hearings are open to the public, including those that have been dealt with through the complaint resolution program.

 Fitness to Practise Committee

-The Fitness to Practise Committee hears matters and determines if a member’s physical or mental condition makes them unfit to carry out professional responsibilities, or if a member’s teaching certificate should be made subject to terms, conditions or limitations.
+The Fitness to Practise Committee determines if a member’s physical or mental condition makes them unfit to carry out professional responsibilities, or if a member’s teaching certificate should be made subject to terms, conditions or limitations.
 Fitness to Practise hearings are not open to the public in accordance with the Ontario College of Teachers Act.
 The panels make decisions by considering the evidence related to the allegations and submissions of the College and the member.

 When a case is deemed suitable and the parties agree, the College uses voluntary complaint resolution to resolve complaints.
-The Complaint Resolution program is available at all stages of the complaint process and may be an effective alternative to an extended investigation at the Investigation Committee level or to a contested hearing at the Discipline Committee level.
+The complaint resolution program is available at all stages of the complaint process and may be an effective alternative to an extended investigation at the Investigation Committee level or to a contested hearing at the Discipline Committee level.
 Complaints are disposed of through the ratification of a Memorandum of Agreement (MOA) by either the Investigation Committee or the Discipline Committee.

-The member and the Registrar sign a MOA.
+The member and the Registrar sign an MOA.
 Before the MOA is presented to the discipline hearing panel, the member acknowledges in the agreement that the discipline hearing and the information presented at the hearing are public.
 The panel at the investigation or hearing stage may, in the public interest, request changes to the MOA.
 If the MOA is not ratified by the panel, the individuals serving on the panel will not take part in subsequent considerations of the complaint or matter.

 Back to Top